Oil steadies as Chinese economy offsets trade optimism

 NEW YORK (Reuters) - Oil prices steadied on Friday as sluggish economic growth in China, the world’s biggest crude importer, raised concerns over fuel demand and countered optimism from the signing of a China-U.S. trade deal.

-For the week, both benchmarks were little changed.
-Brent was due to fall 0.5%, while WTI was on track for a 0.9% loss.
+For the week, Brent was due to fall 0.6%, while WTI was on track for a 1.2% loss.

 China’s economy, the world’s second-largest, grew by 6.1% in 2019, its slowest expansion in 29 years, government data showed on Friday.